 In addition to Harlow Mill, there were water-powered mills at Burnt Mill, Latton, and Parndon.
 There were also windmills at Kitchen Hall, on Harlow Common near Foster Street and one east of Churchgate street for the Moor Hall Estate.
 Latton Mill, operated in the 1890s by Joseph Thurgood who ran a bakery in Broadway (now part of Market Street), closed in 1926 and was demolished, although the locks and water channels which supplied water for the mill can still be seen from River Way, the walking trail on the south side of the canal.
 Parndon Mill, which closed in 1950, was the last to go, but it got a new lease of life in 1969 when it was converted to an art gallery and artists' studios.

-Malt (i.e. malted barley) was an important local product and was being sent to the London market down the Stort Navigation by 1754.
+Malt (i.e. malted barley) was an important local product, but its future was in doubt by the end of the 16th century because the malt waggons were forbidden to travel on thertoads at night because of their poor quality.
+The industry was saved by the opening of the Stort Navigation and by 1745 malt was flowing southward once again to serve the London market.
 In 1833 there were 100 malt warehouses in Bishops Stortfort, 11 in Sawbridgeworth and 10 in Harlow.
-The last maltings in Harlow was built in the 1870s in St. John's Walk, next to Harlow College and St. John’s Church.
-During the World War II it was converted by the de Havilland Aircraft Company into a machine shop, and then lay derelict for many years until it was bought by Memorial University of Newfoundland in 1968.
+One of them was Reed's, at the bottom of Park Hill.
+The last Harlow maltings was built in the 1870s in St. John's Walk, next to Harlow College and St. John’s Church.
+During World War II it was converted by the de Havilland Aircraft Company into a machine shop, and then lay derelict for many years until it was bought by Memorial University of Newfoundland in 1968.
 After conversion by local architect John Graham it became the main building of the University's Harlow Campus.

-Chaplin's Brewery operated in Fore Street from 1897 until 1926 and its chimney dominated the western skyline of Harlow for many years.
+Chaplin's Brewery operated between 1848 and 1926.
+It began brewing in Fore Street in 1897 and its chimney dominated the western skyline of Harlow for many years.
 The 1851 Census shows that Thomas Chaplin was a man of some standing.
 He employed 12 men at the brewery, and 11 men on his 300 acres of farmland.
 Some of this was at Chippingfield, rented from the Rev. Joseph Arkwright.
 The brewery supplied many of the local pubs.
 In 1933 the now-disused brewery was taken over by Windowlite Limited, makers of a new type of wire-mesh-reinforced plastic sheeting.
 It was originally intended for use in greenhouses and conservatories, but during the War it was widely used to replace windows blown out by German bombing.
 The brewery/factory buildings and the manager's house survived until 1969 when they were demolished to make way for the houses of the Seeleys estate.